howdyai/botkit/docs/index.md

 bot.startRTM(function(err,connection,payload) { });
 ```

+You may also at some point want to close the websocket.
+You can do this with the `closeRTM()` function.

 ### Responding to events

 You can receive and handle any of the [native events thrown by slack](https://api.slack.com/events).